Audrey (owarai): Little Toos

 On the May 19, 2012 broadcast of All Night Nippon, Wakabayashi decided to call their regular listeners "Little Toos" (リトルトゥース), combining Lady Gaga's fandom name "Little Monsters" and Kasuga's catchphrase, "Toos!"
 Since then, several Japanese entertainers have proclaimed themselves Little Tooses, such as Hokuto Matsumura, Yugo Kochi, Meru Nukumi, Hikaru Takahashi, and Konoka Matsuda.

+Event at Tokyo Dome

+On February 18, 2024, their All Night Nippon radio show event was held at Tokyo Dome.
+The audience at the venue was 53,000, with another 52,000 people attending the live viewing at movie theaters and 55,000 people watching the live online streaming, for a total of 160,000 viewers.